The Future of Remote Work and Travel

 The way we work and travel is always changing.
 Here are some things that are becoming more common:

 A lot of businesses are using a mix of working from home and working in the office.
-This gives people some freedom in where they work, but it still lets them work with their team and be a part of the company.
+This gives people some freedom in where they work.
+But it still lets them work with their team and be part of the company.

 Some companies are deciding that working remotely is the best way to go.
-They are setting up their businesses so that people can work from anywhere and they can hire people from all over the world.
+They are setting up their businesses so people can work from anywhere.
+They can hire people from all over the world.
 This means they can find the best people, no matter where they live.

 More and more people who travel and work are using co-living and co-working spaces.
-These places are set up for people to work, meet other people, and have a social life.
+These places are set up for people to work, meet others, and have a social life.
 It lets them get work done while still being part of a community.

 Some countries, like Portugal and Costa Rica, now have special visas for people who work remotely.
 These visas let people work legally while they enjoy the country.
 It is likely that we’ll see more countries offering these visas soon.